kknb1982/pands-project/README.md

   irisspecies = dataf.Species.unique()

-# Defines a function to creates a text file with summary data about the variable
+### 3.2.5 Defines a function to creates a text file with summary data about the variable
+The code now moves on to defining functions for the different analyses required.
+First is the function `printfielddata`.

   def printfielddata():

-    # Opens a text file called summary.txt to write data to, if it does not exist it will create it
+Then a text file is opened to write the data to.
+If the files does not exist the code will create it.

     with open('summary.txt', 'w') as f:

-        # iterate through the columns of the data
+There is then a `for` loop to iterate through the columns of the data.
+An `if` statement is used to ignore the "Species" column as this data is not numerical.

         for name in datafields:
-            # Ignore species at this is not numerical data
             if name != species:

+ The code then completes the following calculations for each of the variables:
+ * Finds the minimum value
+ * Finds the maximum value
+ * Calculates the mean
+ * Calculates the median
+ * Calculates the mode

+The calculated values as stored as strings and written to the text file using `f.writelines`.
+To get a neat layout `\n` is used to create new lines.
+The data for each column or variable is separated by a header printed to the file using `f.write`

                 header = (f'The column title is {name}') f.write(header)
                 min = str(dataf[name].min())